Battle Royale Sudoku: When Fortnite Meets Puzzle Games

 Tetris 99 also requires a Nintendo Switch and a Switch Online subscription.
 Sudoku Royale is free on iOS with no ads and no in-app purchases.
 The barrier to entry is dramatically lower.

 1. Matchmaking.
-You queue for a battle royale match.
-Sudoku Royale uses bot backfill after 15 seconds, so you never wait long — if there are not enough human players, skilled bots fill the remaining slots.
+You queue for a match.
+Sudoku Royale uses bot backfill after 15 seconds, so you never wait long: if there are not enough human players, skilled bots fill the remaining slots.
 You always get a full lobby.

 2. Round 1.
-All players receive the same puzzle and start solving simultaneously.
-You earn points for each correct number placed and lose points for errors.
-The round ends after a set time, and the lowest-scoring players are eliminated.
+All players claim cells on the same shared grid simultaneously.
+You earn points for each correct placement and lose points for errors.
+The round ends after a set time, and the lowest-scoring players are cut.

 3. Round 2.
 Survivors continue with a fresh puzzle.
-The player pool is smaller, which means you are now competing against the better players from round 1.
+The player pool is smaller, so you are now competing against the stronger players from round 1.
 The difficulty often ramps up.

 4. Round 3 (Final).
 The remaining players face off in a final round.
 The highest scorer wins the match.
 Your Glicko-2 rating updates based on your finishing position, rewarding consistent performance across all three rounds.

-The three-round structure is what makes it feel like a true battle royale rather than just a timed race.
-You have to perform well across multiple puzzles under increasing pressure.
-One lucky round is not enough — you need sustained excellence.
+That round-by-round structure is what makes a Tournament feel like a true battle royale rather than a single sprint.
+You have to perform across multiple puzzles under rising pressure.
+If you just want the sprint, a single-round Battle Royale gives you the same shared-grid race without the cuts.

 The Fortnite Parallel Goes Deeper Than You Think